ruffin--/openPhotoSorter/README.md

 ### How to use

+#### First run

+* On first run, you may see a dialog with...
+    * Windows protected your PC -- Microsoft Defender SmartScreen prevented an unrecognized app from starting.
+Running this app might put your PC at risk.
+* Click the "More info" link.
+* Click "Run anyway".
+    * Often this would be a bad idea.
+    * It's okay here, I *swear*, but if you're sus, you can just [grab the source](https://github.com/ruffin--/openPhotoSorter), vet it, and build.

+#### Subsequent runs

 1. Open the app.
 2. Click the "Select Folder" button.
 3. The folder selection dialog is kinda weird.
 Navigate to the folder that has your images.
 Click "Save".